katcipis/sophia/notes/articles/hints-principles-computer-system-design.md

 it was also related to misconfigurations, maybe the idea of "benign" misconfiguration should not exist, it is also a bug, a software bug, given a well defined specification.

+## Abstraction

+On abstractions it is defined that a module is something with a clear interface that can be composed in unforeseen ways, so it could be an object, or not.
+So discussions around objects are just a subset of abstraction.

+### Objects

+#### Inheritance

+pg 18 quote:

+Adding methods to a class makes a subclass, which inherits the superclass methods (and likewise for a classpec); thus Ordered T is a subclass of an Equal T class that has only the eq method.
+An instance of Ordered T is also an instance of Equal T. The subclass provides code for the added methods, and it can replace or override the superclass methods as well.
+The subclass should satisfy the classpec of the superclass, which is all that its clients can count on.
+Then there’ll be no surprises when a subclass object is used in code that expects the superclass.
+An easy way to ensure this is to not override the superclass methods, and to keep the added methods from changing the private 19 data of the superclass.
+The final modifier in Java enforces this, but inheritance in general does not.
+It’s very easy to break the superclass abstraction, because − usually the spec is very incomplete and
+− actually proving correctness is beyond the state of the art, so − at most you get a guarantee that the method names and types agree.
+There are two distinct ideas here: hiding (abstraction) and overloading (using the same name for more than one thing).
+• The class is doing the usual job of abstraction, describing the object’s behavior and hiding its code from clients.
+• The class is providing overloading for its methods, making it easy to invoke them using names local to the class, but the same as the names of methods in other classes with the same spec or a closely related one.
+These two things work together when the different overloaded methods do indeed satisfy the same spec, but can be a rich source of errors when they don’t, since there’s no way to get the machine to tell you.
+This may be okay when the same team owns both superclass and subclass, but it’s very dangerous if the superclass has many independent clients, since there’s no single party ensuring that the subclass satisfies its spec